josewaihiga/lsbc-scraper/README.md

 ## Search fails

 The app writes on each result to retain results on error.
-You can adjust the initial `resultRank` to pick backup from where it ended, though make sure to move or rename the written file to prevent it being overwritten
+You can adjust the initial `resultRank` to pick back up from where it ended, though make sure to move or rename the written file to prevent it being overwritten